Pablo Márquez (wrestler): Independent circuit (1999–present)

 After he was released from the WWF, Márquez worked for a number of wrestling promotions.

-On February 2, 1997, Márquez defeated Bodacious Pretty Boy in Baltimore, MD. for Mid-Eastern Wrestling Federation.
+On February 2, 1997, Márquez defeated Bodacious Pretty Boy in Baltimore, Maryland for Mid-Eastern Wrestling Federation.

 He went back to ECW, appearing twice on their TV shows.
 On the January 2, 1999 edition of ECW's Hardcore TV, Márquez lost to Yoshihiro Tajiri.
 He also appeared on ECW on TNN on December 17, 1999, wrestling Super Calo and Hidaka in a three-way match.
 That match ended in a no-contest.

 He also worked for Jersey All Pro Wrestling under his real name.
 He competed there from 1999 to 2000 and was part of a group known as The "New Freebirds" with Don Montoya and Reckless Youth.

 In 2003 and 2004, he wrestled for World Wrestling Council in Puerto Rico and won their World Junior Heavyweight Championship three times.
 From 2005 to 2006, Márquez wrestled in the Puerto Rican wrestling promotion International Wrestling Association.

-Márquez currently wrestles, and teaches for the Main Event Training Center in Fort Lauderdale, Florida.
+Márquez wrestled, and taught at the Main Event Training Center in Fort Lauderdale, Florida.
 His first major storyline in CCW began when he got involved in a kayfabe fight confrontation between Cash Money Alex G, the head trainer of CCW's Bodyslam University, training facility, and several female graduates of the training program.
 When Alex G attacked the women, Márquez defended them, offering to train them himself.
 He also challenged Alex G to a match on September 29, 2007, in which he defeated Alex G.

-Márquez was the referee for The Ultimate Warrior vs. Orlando Jordan match in NWE Spain in 2008.
+Márquez was the referee for The Ultimate Warrior vs. Orlando Jordan match in Barcelona for the Spanish NWE on June 25, 2008.
+On July 20, the end of the Spanish tour, he revived the "Ubas" gimmick for one night only in Pontevedra, in a loss to Ultimo Dragon.

+Controversy

+Márquez was subject to controversy when one of his trainee's, Chelsea Durden accused him of sexual assault while he was a trainer at CCW's Main Event Training Centre.
+Many other female aspiring pro wrestlers training at the facility under Márquez made similar accusations but as of yet only Durden’s have been brought before a judge in court (which can be found through public records).